 At one point I think he got a little to confident though when we had to go out-of-town unexpectedly for a really fast trip.
 We covered 2000 miles in all, 2 nights in a hotel and a lot of restaurant food in just 4 days.
 The turn around was very busy and we were tired.
 I remember him having an omelette with cheese….bad idea.
 There were a few other bad choices too and he started breaking out pretty bad again.
 It was clear that even though he was doing so much better, things were not back to normal.
 In fact we have a feeling the normal for him still involved Candida and some Leaky Gut prior to this whole ugly incident.
 He has always had what he thought were allergies that made him itch all over.

 So back to square one we went, total Low Histamine Diet.
-We kept it up while keeping up with supporting the gut using the probiotics, Frankincense, Ginger, and juicing.
+We kept it up while keeping up with supporting the gut using the probiotics, supplements, and juicing.
 We also got another probiotic ProBiota Infant which is an infant probiotic to replace organisms we should have at birth.
 He regained the lost ground in about 2 weeks.

-The real test came when we took a vacation to Puerto Villarta in May.
+The real test came when we took a vacation to Puerto Villarta in May, one year ago.
 Nearly 11 months since this whole ordeal had begun.
 Armed with the Histamine blocker and some Benadryl capsules and cream we set out on our vacation.
 We really, really needed this.
 A margarita made with tequilla with a great Mexican meal was what he wanted most.
 We were gone a week.
 He still tried to be very careful, took the histamine blocker with every meal and enjoyed himself some margaritas, quite a few actually!!
 We laid around, read books and he floated around in the salt water pool for 6 days.
 His legs cleared up really nicely, which makes us think the salt water was very healing and he barely itched at all.
 At this point he was so far outside the box I can’t even tell how close to back to normal this was!
 No backsliding at all.